Cell Constant of Interdigitated Electrodes

 Comparison with other theoretical models

 Other researchers have produced theoretical determinations of the cell constant for interdigitated electrodes.
-In particular, Olthuis et al1) found an analytical solution for the potential distribution by using a method of conformal mapping to transform the field geometry into one more easily solved analytically in the new coordinate system.
+In particular, Olthuis et al2) found an analytical solution for the potential distribution by using a method of conformal mapping to transform the field geometry into one more easily solved analytically in the new coordinate system.
 It's a great mathematical trick, and I recommend reading their paper even for that alone.

-Their analytical solution is a bit messy, involving elliptic integrals, which are themselves not computable in closed form.
+However, their analytical solution is a bit messy, involving elliptic integrals, which are themselves not computable in closed form.
 They find that the cell constant is given by the following equation:

 for electrode arrays with only two fingers (N = 2), and by,